SS Tiger

+SS Tiger was an American Socony-Vacuum Oil Company tanker completed in 1917 at San Francisco, California.
+Between 1918 and 1919, she was operated by the US Navy under the name USS Tiger (ID-1640).

 Tiger was carrying of Navy fuel oil when the German submarine torpedoed her on 1 April 1942.
 The torpedo hit Tiger on her starboard side aft of amidships tank #5 and one crewman lost his life.
 She was taken in tow and sank on 2 April in 55 ft of water in the Atlantic Ocean, 8.2 mi east of Sandbridge Beach, Virginia.
 She lies on her starboard side, quite broken up, at a depth of 58 ft.